bloominstituteoftechnology/Secret-Gists/README.md

 don't paste it into your code to check in, don't send over chat/email, etc.
 Instead, you should set it as an environment variable:

+To use it, set the token in a `.env` file in the repository.
+The starter file has some help with this task.
+Open the file called `dotenv`, paste in your token as described in the file, and resave the file with a new name of `.env`.
+Be sure to not check in the `.env` file!
+It's already in `.gitignore` but could still end up explicitly added if you really try to push it.

+Environment variables can also be declared in the terminal, such as the example below:

 ```
 export GITHUB_TOKEN="yourtoken"
 ```

-If you prefer, you can set the token in a `.env` file in the repository and add the [dotenv-node](https://www.npmjs.com/package/dotenv-node) package to the project.
-Be sure to not check in the `.env` file!
-It's already in `.gitignore` but could still end up explicitly added if you really try to push it.

 The token will be accessible within node as `process.env.GITHUB_TOKEN`, and can be used to authenticate the GitHub client: